Do Question Answering Modeling Improvements Hold Across Benchmarks?: Preprocessing Existing Benchmarks

 \subsection{Existing Cloze Benchmarks}

 To convert the CBT and CNN benchmarks to extractive format, we take the passages and question as-is.
 The answer span is designated as the first occurrence of the answer token in the passage.
+To convert LAMBADA into extractive format, we follow the setup of \citet{cheng2020attending}.
+The ReCoRD benchmark is used as-is, since it includes span-level annotations of answer tokens in passages.